Define Your Path

 Master of Business Administration (MBA) Curriculum

 Earn your MBA degree online from an accredited and highly-respected university that expands your business knowledge and provides the foundation needed to succeed in today's challenging business environment.
 You can choose your own options to create an online MBA program that will help you realize your career dreams in an academic environment that supports social responsibility and rigorous scholarship.
-Take the traditional one-class-at-a-time MBA, or earn your degree faster by taking two classes each session with the accelerated MBA.
-Both programs offer a dual concentration option with 12 additional hours of coursework and the potential to waive up to four foundation courses depending on your educational background.
+Take the traditional one-class-at-a-time 22-month MBA*, or earn your degree faster by taking two classes each session with the accelerated one-year MBA.
+If you prefer on-ground learning, earn your MBA at your own flexible pace on campus or in a 16 month accelerated cohort near your home or work.

 MBA 520 Ethics and Leadership in a Global Environment (4 Credits)